outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 When creating a server, we can also provide a hostname, IP address, or even a Unix socket file, or Windows named pipe to bind the server to.
 For more details, see [the API reference](/api/#-server-options).

 The host field set to `localhost` is likely the safest choice.
-In a docker container, however, the localhost may not be accessible outside of the container, and using `host: '0.0.0.0'` may be needed.
+In a docker container, however, the localhost may not be accessible outside of the container and using `host: '0.0.0.0'` may be needed.

 ### Adding routes